What is Holi, and why do people throw colored powder to celebrate?

 Most regions in India throw huge Holi festivals, and the tradition has bled over into America.
-The Festival of Colors USA, for example, will take place in Riverside, California, on March 3rd, and will tour through California, Utah, and Nevada until October.
+The Festival of Colors USA, for example, takes place across the country throughout April.
+May, and June.

 Check to see if a Holi celebration is happening near you.
 It’s truly a meaningful celebration.